synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 Apprently coexistance works GREAT  https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html

 For coexistance to work:
-* Wifi and all apps logic is run on core 1, Bluetooh on core 0
+* Wifi and all apps logic is run on core 1, Bluetooth on core 0
 * Arduino is run on core 1
 * Rtos on cores 0 and 1
 * We should put all web checks for activity polling functions in one thread, too may tasks and performnce is impacted.
 Refer to the loop() function